jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 ### 2.5.3 HTTPS tunnel with a proxy service (Cloudflare Tunnel example)

-If you already use Cloudflare (or a similar service) and don’t want to manage a full VPN, you can use an HTTPS tunnel to expose **only** the reverse proxy, with strong auth in front of it.
+If you already use Cloudflare (or a similar service) and don't want to manage a full VPN, you can use an HTTPS tunnel to expose **only** the reverse proxy, with strong auth in front of it.

 This pattern assumes:

 - You have a domain managed by Cloudflare (for example `yourdomain.com`).
 - You can install the Cloudflare tunnel agent (`cloudflared`) on `ai-box` (or a small helper host that can reach it).

-> The exact commands change over time; always check Cloudflare’s docs.
+> The exact commands change over time; always check Cloudflare's docs.
 > What follows is the **shape** of the setup, not a copy of their manual.

 #### a) Install cloudflared